Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Do These Hamsters Cost?

-Chinese hamsters are relatively common.
+Chinese hamsters are relatively easy to find in pet stores or acquire from breeders.
 They usually cost around $20 at the pet store.
 Check your local animal shelter and rescues first, though, to see if there might be one in need of a home waiting for you.

 Note that in addition to the cost of the hamster, you will also need to purchase supplies such as a cage, bedding, water bottle, hamster wheel, food, etc. So, although the hamster may only cost $20, you can easily spend over $100 on the hamster plus supplies if you don’t already have some of the supplies at home.
 You can check out secondhand stores or online marketplaces to see if you can save a little money on used supplies.